Code-Institute-Submissions/NNicoleJackson89-pp3-hangman/README.md

 - Game rules: These will be displayed if the user chooses to see them, if not, this step will be skipped.
 - Name request: The user is requested to input their name.
 - Difficulty options: The user can choose from three options, easy, medium, hard.
-- Game display: The hangmans gallows is displayed, the hidden word is displayed with dashes, guessed letters are displayed. these all ghet updated throughout the progress of the game.
+- Game display: The hangmans gallows is displayed, the hidden word is displayed with dashes, guessed letters are displayed. these are all updated throughout the progress of the game.
-- Correct/Incorrect notification: This is displayed when the used guessed a correct/incorrect letetr respectively.
+- Correct / Incorrect notification: This is displayed when the user guessed a correct / incorrect letter respectively.
 - Guess a letter: The user is requested to guess a single letter.
 - Hidden words: These words are randomised from one of the three levels once chosen by the user.
-- Play again: This option is given to the user once the game hav#s been won/lost.
+- Play again: This option is given to the user once the game has been won / lost.

 ### Existing Features

 - Main screen

     - Displays the game logo & welcome message:

     ![Logo](./assets/docs/logo-welcome.png)

 - Display rules:

     - Gives the user an option to see the rules:

     ![Rules](./assets/docs/rules.png)

     - Rules error displays if the users input is not expected:

     ![Rules error](./assets/docs/rules-error.png)

 - User name:

     - Allows the user to enter thier name (Alphabetical letters only)

     ![Name](./assets/docs/user-name.png)

     - User name error:

     ![Name error](./assets/docs/user-name-error.png)

 - Difficulty options:

     - Allows the user to choose easy, medium or hard:

     ![Difficulty](./assets/docs/difficulty.png)

-    - Error if the option chosen i#does not exist:
+    - Error if the option chosen does not exist:

     ![Difficulty error](./assets/docs/difficulty-error.png)

 - Game display:

     - The game displays the blank "board" to the user.
-This shows the hangman gallows, blanked out hidden word, blank guessed letters as well as teh request for the user to guess a letter:
+This displays the hangman gallows, blanked out hidden word, blank guessed letters as well as the request for the user to guess a letter:

     ![Game display](./assets/docs/game-display.png)

 - Correct guess:

     - This displays when the user guessed a letter correctly and updates the hidden word:

     ![Correct](./assets/docs/correct.png)

 - Incorrect guess:

     - This displays when the user guessed a letter incorrectly and updates the hangmans gallows:

     ![Incorrect](./assets/docs/incorrect.png)

 - Errors on guess:

     - This error displays if the user tries to enter anything other than a letter:

     ![Not a letter](./assets/docs/not-letter.png)

     - This error displays if the user enters more than one letter:

     ![More than one letter](./assets/docs/one-letter.png)

 - Updated guessed letters list:

     - This updates as the user guesses a new letter:

     ![Guessed letters](./assets/docs/guessed-letters.png)

 - Play again:

-    - This option becomes available to the user onece the game is won/lost:
+    - This option becomes available to the user once the game is won / lost:

     ![Play again](./assets/docs/play-again.png)

 ### Future Features

-- Additional words cen be added to the word list.
+- Additional words can be added to the word list.
 - The option of different word categories can be added for the user to choose from.
 - A two player option or an option to play against the computer.

 ## Flowchart

 ![Flowchart](./assets/docs/flowchart.png)

 ## Testing